Emperor Gaozong of Tang: Longshuo and Linde eras (661–666)

 In the same year when the eunuch Wang Fusheng (王伏勝) reported to Emperor Gaozong that she had engaged the sorcerer Guo Xingzhen (郭行真) – an act that was strictly forbidden—Emperor Gaozong, in anger, summoned the chancellor Shangguan Yi to consult Shangguan.
 Shangguan suggested that he depose Empress Wu.
 He agreed, and had Shangguan draft an edict to that effect.
 However, Empress Wu had received information that that was happening, and she emerged to defend herself, when she reached the main palace, she saw the emperor holding a decree and asked seriously: "What is this?"
 And when Empress Wu found out, she cried, which prompted Emperor Gaozong to stop.
-Emperor Gaozong could not carry out the removal, and instead blamed Shangguan, and Emperor Gaozong said to Empress Wu:
+Emperor Gaozong could not carry out the removal, and instead blamed Shangguan, and Emperor Gaozong said to Empress Wu: (Note: In Shangguan Yi's biography in Old Book of Tang, there was no mention of him imploring Gaozong to depose Empress Wu.)

 "I did not intend to do that at first!
 Shangguan Yi taught me this."

 As both Shangguan and Wang had previously served the former crown prince Li Zhong, Empress Wu had Xu Jingzong falsely accuse Shangguan, Wang, and Li Zhong of conspiring against Emperor Gaozong's life.
 Around the new year 665, Shangguan and Wang were executed, and Li Zhong was forced to commit suicide.

-After the events ended, Empress Wu told Emperor Gaozong:
+After the executions, Empress Wu told Emperor Gaozong:

 "Your Majesty, you are a wise man who manages the country in an orderly manner, but you are soft-hearted.
 Who do you think we are?
 We are husband and wife!
-Does our issue have anything to do with the Shangguan Yi!
+Does our issue have anything to do with Shangguan Yi!
 Do you really want to abolish me when you talk about abolishing the empress in your ear?
 I'll go to court with you in the future to prevent such mistakes, and I will assist you in addressing government issues and analyzing suggestions from the officials and others."